BurgessLab/BurgessLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Applications from prospective postdocs and grad students are welcome.
-Please send me your CV and briefly outline the type of research project you'd be interested in pursuing here.
+Please send your CV and briefly outline the type of research project you'd be interested in pursuing here.

 {%
   include button.html